hydro-sdk/hydro-sdk/README.md

     - Most patterns that look like `Widget<OtherWidget>` aren't possible to express in guest code
     - Stateful hot-reload of guest code works with some limits.
 Incoming code with a higher number of function prototypes than what is currently running, or incoming code which would force a relocation of a running function prototype to a much higher source mapping will cause an abort and full restart.
     - Incoming code built in release mode will cause a full restart.
+    - It's not yet possible to pass arguments at startup from Dart -> guest code
 - Typescript
     - The compiler toolchain needs to control `tsconfig` options in order to control compilation for different build profiles. `strict` is always turned on by default.
     - No `async` or `await`